 - Federal Share means the portion of the total project costs paid by Federal funds.
-Federal share is 85 percent of the total project costs for this FMCSA grant program. - State Share means the portion of the total project costs paid by State funds.
-State share is 15 percent of the total project costs for this FMCSA grant program.
-A State is only required to contribute up to 15 percent of the total project costs of all budget categories combined as State share.
-A State is NOT required to include a 15 percent State share for each line item in a budget category.
+The budget category tables use 95 percent in the federal share calculation. - State Share means the portion of the total project costs paid by State funds.
+The budget category tables use 5 percent in the state share calculation.
+A State is only required to contribute 5 percent of the total project costs of all budget categories combined as State share.
+A State is NOT required to include a 5 percent State share for each line item in a budget category.
 The State has the flexibility to select the budget categories and line items where State match will be shown. - Total Project Costs means total allowable costs incurred under a Federal award and all required cost sharing (sum of the Federal share plus State share), including third party contributions. - Maintenance of Effort (MOE) means the level of effort Lead State Agencies are required to maintain each fiscal year in accordance with 49 CFR § 350.301.
 The State has the flexibility to select the budget categories and line items where MOE will be shown.
 Additional information regarding MOE can be found in the MCSAP Comprehensive Policy (MCP) in section 3.6.